7-WN/se-n-se/README.md

 To make our lives a little bit easier we use [Bootstrap](http://getbootstrap.com/) and [jQuery.](http://jquery.com/)

+## Naming conventions ##

+* No special characters or accents in names.
+* Folders and file names use underscores: \_.
+* Class names, tags etc. use hyphens -.
+* Javascript variables use camelCase.

 ## Technologies and tools ##

 ### Grunt ###